wbamberg/idl-reference/docs/nsIServerSocket.md

 On systems that don't support Unix domain sockets at all, this
 returns NS_ERROR_SOCKET_ADDRESS_NOT_SUPPORTED.

-@param aPath nsIFile
-       The file name at which the socket should be created.

-@param aPermissions unsigned long
-       Unix-style permission bits to be applied to the new socket.

 Note about permissions: Linux's unix(7) man page claims that some
 BSD-derived systems ignore permissions on UNIX-domain sockets;